 We can only accept donations on-site from Indian residents.
 Non-Indian residents are encouraged to donate online.

-Indians are able to make cash donations up to Rs 10,000 (bring your PAN card if donating more than Rs 5,000).
+Indian nationals are able to make cash donations up to Rs 10,000 (bring your PAN card if donating more than Rs 2,000).

 We gratefully accept “in kind” donations of animal food or other material items but we cannot use non-vegetarian products.
 We do not encourage donating medical items because we have specific protocols for medical supplies.